-As a vegetarian I do not believe in capturing animals for the entertainment of humans.
+As a vegan I do not believe in capturing animals for the entertainment of humans.
 I think it’s wrong, and I am vehemently opposed to anyone who tries to defend zoos and aquariums.
 The only exceptions are sanctuaries who rescue and protect animals from neglect and abuse.

 When I first heard that Toronto was working tirelessly to open an aquarium I was upset, but then told myself that once it opened its doors I would go and see for myself what all the fuss was supposed to be about.

 It came as no surprise then that Ripley’s Aquarium opened at the foot of the CN Tower in downtown Toronto to much controversy two weeks ago.
 It’s clearly a tourist trap, and has divided opinion amongst animal rights activists and capitalists, the latter who claim that it’s vital to the health of Toronto’s economy.

 The new Toronto attraction includes 5.7 million litres of water, with over 15,000 marine creatures.
 There is a variety of species to delight children and their parents.